justin-mbca/siri-ai-quality-engineering-pipeline/README-mac-m2-troubleshooting.md

 ## 5. Airflow DAGs
 - Mount your DAGs, source, and data directories in the container.
 - Set `PYTHONPATH` and other environment variables as needed.

+## 6. Troubleshooting Pipeline Task Failures

+- **Path Issues:**
+  - Always use container paths (e.g., `/opt/airflow/data/...`) in your code, not host paths (e.g., `/Users/justin/...`).
+  - Check that all volume mounts in `docker-compose.yml` match your code expectations.

+- **Permissions:**
+  - Ensure the Airflow container user (`airflow`) can write to all mounted directories.
+  - Use `ls -ld` inside the container to verify directory ownership and permissions.

+- **Iceberg Table Errors:**
+  - If Spark/Iceberg fails to create files, clean up old/corrupted files in the warehouse directory.
+  - Drop and recreate Iceberg tables using the correct container path.

+- **Code Changes:**
+  - Python code changes in mounted volumes are reflected immediately; no need to rebuild or restart Docker unless you change the image or mounts.

+- **Debugging Output:**
+  - Check Airflow task logs in the UI or via CLI for print statements and errors.
+  - Inspect output files in the `data/` directory for each step (profile, SQL, ML, Iceberg).

+- **General Tips:**
+  - Restart Docker containers only if you change environment variables, mounts, or the Docker image.
+  - Use Airflow CLI to trigger DAGs and check task states:
+    ```bash
+    docker compose exec airflow airflow dags trigger sample_pipeline
+    docker compose exec airflow airflow tasks states-for-dag-run sample_pipeline <run_id>
+    ```

+- **Mac M2 Specifics:**
+  - Always use ARM64-compatible images and dependencies.
+  - If you see architecture errors, rebuild with `platform: linux/arm64` and check all dependencies.

+---

+For more details, see the main `README.md` and source code in `src/` and `dags/`.